tom-clik/clikpage/_notes/Stylesheets.md

 ### Editing options

-Lists of availble options for weight, style, variant, and stretch can be supplied.
+Lists of available options for weight, style, variant, and stretch can be supplied.
 You should only define these if they are specifically available in the font and you have defined them in the font-face definition.
 If you don't know what this means don't use them.

 ```
 styles=normal,italic,oblique